-6.3.5 Settings > Apple Mail > Filtering
+6.3.2 Settings > Apple Mail > Filtering

-Apple Mail Filters Notification Apple Mail Outlook Other Clients Storage Advanced Setup Filtering Training When Mail receives a new spam message: Move it to the Junk mailbox 😔 Setting the Junk Mailbox Move it to the Trash if the spam score is at least 99 (blocklist) 🛟 Mark it as read Color the background according to how spammy it is: Less spammy → More spammy → Message Colors Messages in the Junk mailbox with a white background color were likely caught by a server spam filter.
-When a Mail or server rule moves a message out of the inbox: Filter spam messages in other mailboxes SpamSieve will check for new unread messages every 60 seconds.
+Š Apple Mail Fil ters Notification Apple Mail Outlook Other Clients Storage Advanced Setup Filtering Training Whe en Mail receives a new spam message: 1 Move it to the Junk mailbox \ominus Setting the Junk Mailbox Move it to the Trash if the spam score is at least 99 (blocklist) ᅌ Mark it as read Color the background according to how spammy it is: Less spammy 😔 Message Colors Messages in the Junk mailbox with a white background color were likely caught by a server spam filter.
+Whe en a Mail or server rule moves a message out of the inbox: Filter spam messages in other mailboxes SpamSieve will check for new unread messages every 60 seconds.
 Select Mailboxes to Filter Filter Now Add green flag to unread good messages  Including in the inbox This lets you see which messages are waiting to be checked by SpamSieve.
 Unread messages that are not green are not mistakes and should not be trained.
-After you read a message, SpamSieve will remove the green flag. ⊖ How should I configure the junk filter on my mail server?
+After you read a message, SpamSieve will remove the green flag. \odot How should I configure the junk filter on my mail server?

-6.3.6 Move it to the Trash if the spam score is at least

-SpamSieve normally moves spam messages to the Junk mailbox.
+6.3.2.1 Move it to the Trash if the spam score is at least SpamSieve normally moves spam messages to the Junk mailbox.
 When using the Mail extension, the Move it to the Trash if the spam score is at least option separates the more spammy messages which are less likely to be mistakes (in Trash) from the less spammy ones (in Junk), so that you can concentrate your efforts on reviewing those.
+(It's still a good idea to check that no good messages were caught as spam, rather than emptying the trash or setting it to auto-delete messages sight unseen.)

 For example, if you set the score to 99, when you train a message as spam, its sender will go on SpamSieve's blocklist, and future messages from the same name or address will go directly to the Trash.